Review: Introduction to Recursive Programming

 It’s a good book overall, but not outstanding.
 The content is not treated evenly between chapters.
 Nonetheless, there are some good chapters here and there:

 • Chapter 1 and 2: The author does a good job introducing the concept of recursion intuitively with plenty of examples.
-Using diagram to decompose and combine problems is a good technique for one new to recursion.
+Using diagrams to decompose and combine problems is a good technique for one new to recursion.

 • Chapters 5 to 9: There is a wide range of examples and exercises on different types of recursion.
 Some of them are from interview questions, which is a plus.